27 Jun Back pain – a victim between the thorax and the pelvis.

 A full assessment is carried out here at The Physio & Yoga Clinic in Crows Nest using the Integrated whole-body approach.
 We can identify for you where you have imbalances and correct them.

-Some stretches for the thorax and hips to help prevent low back pain are:
+Stretches for the thorax and hips that may help prevent low back pain:

-1. Twist upper body sitting in a chair, or lie on the floor with arms outstretched and twist bent knees from side to side.
-Either way stretches muscle s between the ribs to reduce tightness and restore mobility.
+1. Rotate the upper body (rib cage) while sitting in a chair, or lie on the floor with arms outstretched, bend the knees up high and twist bent knees from side to side.
+Either way stretches muscles between the ribs to restore mobility.

-2. Child’s Pose in Yoga to decompress thorax and lower back; crouch on the floor and sit back on heels, take forehead to the floor and stretch arms out in front.
-Take 1 deep breaths in this position feeling the stretch between your back ribs.
+2. Child’s Pose in Yoga lengthens or decompresses the thorax and lower back; crouch on the floor and sit back on heels, stretch arms out in front.
+Take deep breaths in this position into your back ribs.

-There are many more stretches AJ can teach you by specifically assessing your body.
+There are many more stretches that can be prescribed specifically for your body.